High Thermoelectric Performance via Stacking-Controlled Symmetry Breaking in Layered XZnBi (X = Rb, Cs) Zintl Materials: Theoretical method

 \section{Theoretical method}

-Structural optimization and electronic structure calculations are performed using first-principles calculations within the framework of density functional theory (DFT) using Vienna Ab initio Simulation Package (VASP) and Quantum Espresso (QE) tools\cite{kresse1996efficient, giannozzi2009quantum}.
-The inital structures are taken from the reference\cite{lee2024large}.
+Structural optimization and electronic structure calculations are performed using first-principles calculations within the framework of density functional theory (DFT) using Vienna Ab initio Simulation Package (VASP)\cite{kresse1996efficient} and Quantum Espresso (QE) tools\cite{giannozzi2009quantum}.
+The initial structures are taken from the reference\cite{lee2024large}.
 Exchange-correlation effects are treated with the generalized gradient approximation (GGA) using the Perdew-Burke-Ernzerhof (PBE) functional\cite{perdew1996generalized}.
-Plane-wave basis set is expanded with an energy cutoff of 550 eV to ensure convergence.
-For Brillouin zone integration, $\Gamma$-centered k-point meshe of 12$\times$12$\times$8 and 12$\times$12$\times$4 are employed forP$\overline{6}$m2 and P63/mmc crystal structures, respectively\cite{pack1977special}.
+The plane-wave basis set is expanded with an energy cutoff of 550 eV to ensure convergence.
+For Brillouin zone integration, $\Gamma$-centered k-point meshe of 12$\times$12$\times$8 and 12$\times$12$\times$4 are employed for P$\overline{6}$m2 and P6$_3$/mmc crystal structures, respectively\cite{pack1977special}.
 Structural optimization was carried out until the residual atomic forces converged to less than 10$^{-5}$ eV$\AA ^{-1}$, ensuring accurate lattice parameters, internal coordinates and lattice thermal conductivity.
-Spin-orbit coupling (SOC) effects are also incorporated in both the materials.
+Spin-orbit coupling (SOC) effects are also incorporated in both materials.

 Transport properties are evaluated using BoltzTrap2 code, an open-source framework designed to solve the electronic Boltzmann transport equations\cite{madsen2018boltztrap2}.
-The calculations are carried out within the constant relaxation time approximation (CRTA) for comparison.
-The underlying electron-phonon coupling is computed using the EPW code by calculating electron-phonon interactions\cite{lee2023electron}.
+The underlying electron-phonon coupling is computed with the help of the Electron-Phonon Coupling using Wannier functions (EPW) code by calculating electron-phonon interactions\cite{lee2023electron} using Quantum Espresso (QE) package.
+The fully relativistic norm-conserving pseudopotentials are used to include the SOC effects with similar energy cutoff values used for VASP.
 Electron-phonon scattering rates are obtained through Wannier interpolation of electron-phonon matrix elements, based on electronic and phonon band structure calculations performed using QE framework\cite{sjakste2015wannier}.
+The EPW code was utilized to interpolate the electron-phonon interaction matrices onto an ultra-dense fine mesh of \(60\times60\times60\) \(\mathbf{k}\)-points and \(40\times40\times40\) \(\mathbf{q}\)-points to ensure the strict convergence of scattering rates.
+We employ the rigid band approximation to model the shift in the Fermi level with doping concentration, allowing it to vary from near the valence band maximum (VBM) to near the conduction band minimum (CBM).
 From the calculated lifetimes, transport coefficients are predicted at the relaxation time approximation (RTA) level using:

 and